MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification

-This dataset was selected due to its well-characterized molecular landscape and the strong classification performance achieved by our model.
+This dataset was selected for interpretability analysis due to its well-characterized molecular landscape and the strong classification performance achieved by MOTGNN.
 The same feature-ranking procedure can also be applied to the other two cancer types: STAD (Stomach Adenocarcinoma) and LGG (Lower Grade Glioma).
-Among the top-ranked features, Secreted Frizzled-Related Protein 4 (SFRP4) is a well-documented biomarker associated with colorectal cancer \cite{huang2010sfrp4, yu2022sfrp4, frank2010single, liu2020ezh2}.
-SFRP4 is overexpressed in tumor tissues, and its promoter hypermethylation has been observed as an early event in cancer progression.
-Functionally, it acts as a modulator of Wnt signaling, thereby influencing cell proliferation and tumor growth.
-While our current study focuses on computational identification through feature importance scores, biological validation remains an important next step.
-These selected biomarkers, including SFRP4, serve as potential candidates for further investigation and may contribute to discovering novel diagnostic or therapeutic strategies for diseases.
+Among the top-ranked features identified for COADREAD, Secreted Frizzled-Related Protein 4 (SFRP4) stands out as a well-documented biomarker associated with colorectal cancer \citep{huang2010sfrp4, frank2010single, liu2020ezh2, yu2022sfrp4}.
+Multiple studies have reported that SFRP4 is overexpressed in tumor tissues, and its promoter hypermethylation occurs as an early event in cancer progression.
+Functionally, SFRP4 acts as a modulator of Wnt signaling, thereby influencing cell proliferation and tumor growth.
+While the present work focuses on computational discovery through feature-importance analysis, these findings highlight MOTGNN’s potential for guiding downstream biological validation.
+The selected biomarkers serve as promising candidates for further investigation and may ultimately contribute to discovering novel diagnostic or therapeutic strategies for complex diseases.